 “AMYA!!”
 She screamed in surprise and pain.
 Thanks to Carmen, I was well versed in the art of self-defense and restraint.
 If my mother couldn’t speak like the civilized human, I’d restrain her like the animal she was.

 “You’re going to learn to stop hitting me, mom.
 I’m a grown ass woman and I’m sick of your damn disrespect.
 For once, be a got damned mom and support me like you support everyone else!”
 She struggled to get free, which only served to tighten my grip.

 “Are you going to keep your hands to yourself?”
 I asked, her arm still locked behind her back.

 “I WILL…JUST KEEP YOUR DAMN HANDS TO YOURSELF, MOM…I DON’T WANT TO HAVE TO HURT YOU…” I warned before letting her go.
 She begrudgingly agreed so I let her go.
 This time, she put a little distance between us before she spoke.

 “If you EVER!
 Put your hands on me again, Amya.
 I swear I’ll kill you.
 I promise I will.”
-A voice creeped from her throat.
+An unfamiliar tone voice crept from her throat.
 I was almost shook.
 I’d never heard my mother speak that way…it was, icy – nevertheless, I maintained my indignation.

 “You put your hands on me first, mom.
 I only stopped you from —” While I was speaking, she marched over to my dresser and grabbed a glass angel figurine the girls bought me for Christmas last year.
 Without thinking, she sent it tumbling through the air towards my head.
 I ducked and ran to the other side of the room.